 Starting point is Bad Fusch, from where you can get directly to Embach Grundalm, an elongated building, leaving the wide path.
 A narrow mountain path proceeds up to the derelict Rieger Hochalm, via forest glades and high forest areas.
 The Grünkar Scharte is accessed via fields of Alpine rose, fosses and scree.
 From here a ridge proceeds steeply up to the summit.

 The impressive high mountain landscape of the Großes Wiesbachhorn and the Hohe Dock surrounds this inn, from which there is an uplifting view into Ferleiten Tal.
 The Edelweißspitze, Brennkogel, Fuscherkarkopf and Sonnenwelleck are within your grasp.
-Base for various high mountain tours.
+The Schwarzenberghütte is base for various high mountain tours.

 Popular and rewarding mountain tour.
 Base for scaling the Imbachhorn and the Hohe Tenns, superb views to the rocky and ice-packed regions (open in the summer).

 The access point is in Oberdorf at Sägewerk Fusch.
 Bear left here and cross the Hirzbach.
 To the right, a path takes you into the alpine valley.
 After tackling the rocky gorge you cross the stream via the Sackzieh bridge and come to the Hirzbachalm through flower-filled slopes, in lots of twisty roads up to Gleiwitzerhütte.